ZarehD/AspNetStatic/Readme.md

 ## Scenarios

+> [!Important]
-> :bulb: In all scenarios, ensure that routes for static content are unincumbered by authentication or authorization requirements.
+> In all scenarios, please ensure that routes for static content are unincumbered by authentication or authorization requirements or anything else that requires user interaction.

 ### Static Site Generation (Standalone SSG)